What is ZELBORAF?

-ZELBORAF is a prescription medicine used to treat a type of skin cancer called melanoma, that has spread to other parts of the body or cannot be removed by surgery, and has a certain type of abnormal “BRAF” gene.
+ZELBORAF is a prescription medicine used to treat a type of skin cancer called melanoma that has spread to other parts of the body or cannot be removed by surgery, and has a certain type of abnormal “BRAF” gene.

+ZELBORAF can cause serious side effects, including risk of cancers.
 ZELBORAF may cause a type of skin cancer called cutaneous squamous cell carcinoma (cuSCC).
-CuSCC usually does not spread to other parts of the body.
+New melanoma lesions have occurred in people who take ZELBORAF.
+ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (SCC).
+Talk with your healthcare provider about your risk for these cancers.
 Check your skin and tell your doctor about skin changes including a new wart, a sore or bump that bleeds or does not heal, or a mole that changes size or color.

 Common side effects of ZELBORAF include joint pain, rash, hair loss, tiredness, sunburn or sun sensitivity, nausea, itching, or warts.

+Tell your doctor if you have any side effect that bothers you or does not go away.
 These are not all of the possible side effects of ZELBORAF.
-Tell your doctor if you have any side effect that bothers you or does not go away.
 For more information about side effects, ask your doctor or pharmacist.

 You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.

 Please see accompanying full Prescribing Information and Medication Guide for additional important safety information.